 Although I would never endorse the divide between the Lahore and Karachi fashion fraternity, I do think Karachi has a population that can marginally appreciate fashion more.
 This season, the biggest wave created in the world of fashion was by the Veet fashion show, where maestros like Maheen Khan, Nomi Ansari, HSY and Khadi Khaas showcased their latest collection.
 The event earned the deserving hype and acclamation, and was a roaring success.
 Following Veet, another gem came to Karachi from the land of rivers-Nida Azwer.
 This Indus valley graduate had it all, from contemporary yet classic ensembles to understated grace and glitzy chic-an absolutely fashionably-entertaining show!
 Besides that, another event that is worth mentioning is the launch of a wedding bible by a photographer, Munna Mushtaq.
 Although Dulhan-his wedding compilation- is worth a glance, the event and mishaps were not so entertaining.
 It reminds me of an old adage ‘one should stick to what one does best’, but we definitely wish him bestest.

 Although the perfect season for designers to bring in their lawn collection is March and April, we saw some designers doing the honors in the sticky summer season.
 While Paressa stocked wisely at Chen One, Yasir Waheed chose to hold an exhibition in a five star hotel.
 Following ‘better late than sorry’, eh?
 Talking about exhibitions, we saw one by Nasrin Valika as well.
 If the name doesn’t ring a bell, it’s okay really.
-She is an artisan, dealing with jewelry and has a makeup studio as well.
+She is an artisan, dealing with jewellery and has a makeup studio as well.
 We would say nothing impressive but a sweet woman.

 For this one, the whole country was embraced by enthusiasm and pride.
 We had theatre screens all around the city, hotels and rooftops were booked way in advance and streets were almost deserted while the match was going on.
 And after the victory, one really understood what it meant to live in real Karachi.
 Traffic jams, young boys dancing on the road, sea view was flooded with people, fire works, and this wave was persistent for one whole week.
 Radio, TV shows, lounges, cafes, everywhere cricket was the talk of the town.
 The positivism was direly needed and perfectly celebrated.